Thinking of joining a study?

 • 15.
 Systolic blood pressure ≥ 180 mmHg and/or diastolic ≥ 110 mmHg (hypertension with medical treatment allowed).

 • 16.
-Intracavitary abnormalities on vaginal ultrasound, including intracavitary polyps or myomas, irregular cystic endometrium, endometrium \> 15 mm, or an obvious sign of hydrosalpinx.
+Intracavitary abnormalities on vaginal ultrasound, including intracavitary polyps or myomas, endometrium \> 15 mm, or an obvious sign of hydrosalpinx.

 Location Details